digital-futures-academy/airport-challenge/test/userstories.md

 I want to prevent asking the airport to let planes take-off which are not at the airport, or land a plane that's already landed

 nouns: airport, plane
-verbs: prevent, take-off, land
+verbs: take-off, land

 objects: airport, plane
-properties: airportList @Array
+properties: airportList@Array
-messages: planeTakeoff(), landPlane
+messages: planeTakeoff(), landPlane();
-output: Error message
+output: Error

 Test 5 - Receive error message when attempting to take-off a plane that is not in airportList.
 Test 6 - Recieve error message when attempting to land a plane that is already in airportList.